 - Celery will keep in the fridge for several weeks if wrapped in foil or submerged in water in a sealed container.

-- To freeze celery: chop, steam blanch for 2 minutes, and then flash-freeze on a cookie sheet.
-Once frozen, store in freezer bags for up to a year.
+- To freeze celery: Chop, then blanch in boiling water for 2 minutes.
+Drain, and put blanched celery on a cookie sheet and freeze.
+Once the celery is frozen, store it in freezer bags for up to a year.

 - Dehydrate or freeze-dry celery.
 Grind into celery powder before using; it does not hydrate well.